magott/javazone2012/README.md

 ..is over at Vimeo: https://vimeo.com/49307943

 ### The Code...
-.. used in the slides on the presentation resides in this Github repo
+.. used in the slides on the presentation reside in this Github repo

 ### The slides...
 .. are over at slideshare: http://www.slideshare.net/mortenag/dommer-fiks-javazone-2012-presentation
-though, the best experience of the slides (with embedded video, transitions etc) you will no doubt get from watching the presentation in Vimeo (see above)
+though, the best experience of the slides (with embedded video, transitions etc) you will no doubt get from watching the presentation at Vimeo (see above)